 The land energies of outdoor areas can, however, become imprinted with the history of events that have taken place there.
 I’ve researched this over many years in my travels around the world, visiting the locations of historical events, old battlefields and places where various kinds of traumatic events have happened.
 What I’ve discovered is that there is a way to remove the imprints in such places, but it’s a very different technique to space clearing and it would be unethical to do so.

 Why it’s unethical to clear land energies

 Surely it would be a good thing, you may think, to remove the trauma of past events and heal land energies, if it is possible to do so?

 But here’s the thing.
 If you clear an area of land in this way, you must then take custodianship of it and maintain it energetically, as the Balinese have done, generation after generation, with their hundreds of thousands of daily purification ceremonies conducted all over the island.
 To clear an area of land and just walk away, assuming all will be well, is pure folly.
 It creates an open invitation for low-level elemental forces, parasitic astral beings, and other undesirable energies to move in.

 However well-meaning you may be, if you clear land energies and don’t stick around to maintain the space and also ensure it will be maintained in future after you move home or die, then it will almost certainly create a much worse situation than before.

 Fortunately, very few people in the world are able to operate such deep level clearings, so this is not a common problem.
 And those who can clear land energies generally only do so for a specific purpose, such as building a temple.
-That’s absolutely fine if the temple is entrusted to a spiritual community who are taught effective purification skills to energetically maintain the building.
-This is the case in many Hindu temples, as an example.
+That’s absolutely fine if the temple is entrusted to a spiritual community who are taught effective purification skills to energetically maintain the building, which is the case in many religions.

 What can be done about vandalized areas